US Cities You're Pronouncing Completely Wrong

-Yes, it has a funny name, but does make up for it by being one of the best beach towns on the West Coast.
+Yes, it has a funny name, but they make up for it by being one of the best dang beach towns on the West Coast.

-The Mohawk tribe of the Iroquois Nation originally called this area "Schau-naugh-ta-da," which means "over the pine plains," but isn't any easier to say.
+The Mohawk tribe of the Iroquois Nation originally called this area "Schau-naugh-ta-da," which means "over the pine plains."
+Not any easier to pronounce, however.

 ... or Wah-KE$HA for that matter, even though when you ask people why they pronounce the name of the town like that, they're all, "We R Who We R."

 Soooooo, it doesn't sound anything like it looks?
-Gotcha.
+Got it.

 If you said you knew how to pronounce this place, it's probably time to eat your words.
-Come on, that was clever!
+Sorry, I got nothin.'